Open Eye Gallery is one of the UK's leading photography spaces.

 Location: 19 Mann Island, L3 1BP

 The terracotta warriors will return to the UK in 2018 for an exhibition at the World Museum.
 This exhibition will be the first time in more than 10 years that these spectacular warriors from the tomb of China's First Emperor, Qin Shihuangdi, have been brought to the UK.
-Tickets go on sale in 2017 liverpoolmuseums.org.uk
+Tickets from liverpoolmuseums.org.uk

 Come along for a walking tour around Liverpool's street art, hidden attractions and alternative sights.
 Seecret Tours run daily at 11am and last for 2 hours, just book online to ensure availability then show up at the Seecret meeting point 5 minutes prior to the tour starting.